 For now, I have leveraged store-bought masala powder (Arumai Chettinad biryani masala) but plan to make it at home soon when I can source all the ingredients.
 Meanwhile, get this Chettinad biryani masala from your local Indian store or online.

 Tips to make a successful Chettinad chicken biryani

 - Adjust salt/chili powder before adding chicken – The last thing you want is a bland-tasting biryani.
 That’s why you need to add salt as well as chili powder a bit more than usual so that when you mix rice with the base curry, your biryani is full of flavor and doesn’t taste bland.
 That’s why I do a taste test of the gravy before I add chicken and make sure the gravy tastes a bit more salty and spicy than usual.

 - Do not add more water than needed.
 What does that even mean?
 Just add enough water such that every grain of rice is just about submerged.
 That’s all the water that is needed.
 You add more water than that – your biryani will end up being mushy.

 - Pay attention to the cooking times for boneless vs. bone-in chicken – I typically use boneless chicken thighs for my biryani, but if you plan to use bone-in chicken, pressure cook the chicken for 3 minutes (high pressure, followed by quick release) before adding rice.

-- Quantity of Chettinad chicken masala – I used Arumai Chettinad biryani masala and about 4 tablespoons of masala was the perfect quantity for 2 pounds of chicken.
+- The quantity of Chettinad chicken masala – I used Arumai Chettinad biryani masala and about 4 tablespoons of masala was the perfect quantity for 2 pounds of chicken.
 If you are using any other brand, start with 2 tablespoons of the biryani masala, mix it well with the yogurt and do a taste test before proceeding to add more.